Suicide Prevention Training for Schools

 - Geared toward professional and support staff, and relevant to school settings,

-- Is supported by organizations such as ASPC, AFSP, or similar.
+- Is supported by organizations such as and not limited to the American Foundation of Suicide Prevention (AFSP) or similar.

-- Review to determine if this set of criteria was met for additional trainings was conducted by a third-party contractor.
+- Review to determine if this set of criteria was met for additional trainings was conducted by a third-party evaluator.

 Culturally Relevant Supplement